ADOdb/ADOdb/docs/README.md

 # ADOdb Documentation

-ADOdb documentation is available in the following locations
+ADOdb documentation is available in the following locations:

 - [Online](http://adodb.org/)
 - [Download](https://sourceforge.net/projects/adodb/files/Documentation/) for offline use